Choreography + Film

 Letters II Mama

-Created in 2017, this piece is where my passions of teaching in K-12 education and creating intertwine.
+Created in 2017, this piece is where my passions of teaching in K-12 education and creating intertwined.
 This work comments on the silence surrounding Black mental health within the communities I live and grew up in, while giving a glimpse into my own struggles with depression.
 It serves as an open letter to my mother, a critique of K-12 education systems, and a “thank you” to my students who unknowingly saved my life.

-Performers Pictured: Lee Edwards, Nyasha George, Desiree Lovett, and Mynesha Whyte
+Pictured: Lee Edwards, Nyasha George, Desiree Lovett, and Mynesha Whyte

 Photos by: Jaqlin Medlock at APAP 2019 with Booking Dance Festival